rormoura/automations/README.md

 ## Inside Analysis folder

-> BpsBpsAnalysis.py:
+> BpsBpsAnalysis.py: Receives a csv (.csv) file and returns a 5 element dictionary.

-> BpsSiasgAnalysis.py:
+> BpsSiasgAnalysis.py: Receives a csv (.csv) file and returns a 5 element dictionary.

-> PanelAnalysis.py:
+> PanelAnalysis.py: Receives an excel (.xlsx) file and returns a 5 element dictionary.

 ## Inside MainFiles folder